CTSRD-CHERI/cheri-c-programming/src/background/cheri-capabilities.md

 compressed in order to fit in the remaining 32 or 64 bits of the capability (see Figure 1 for an example; details vary across underlying architectures and word sizes).
-In addition, they are associated with a 1-bit validity "tag" whose value is maintained in registers and memory by the architecture, but not part of addressable memory.
+In addition, capabilities are associated with a 1-bit validity "tag" whose value is maintained in registers and memory by the architecture, but is not part of addressable memory.

 <!--{=latex}\begin{comment}
 In LaTeX, we want to use the bitbox figure below instead of the jpeg